 The following are some of the tax forms you should keep an eye out for:

-Employers use this form to determine how much they must pay in taxes and how much income tax is withheld from your earnings.
+Employers use this form to determine how much they must pay in taxes and how much income tax is withheld from their earnings.
 If you worked full or part-time, you will receive this form.

-As soon as you get it, pile all of this tax paperwork together.
+As soon as you get it, pile all this tax paperwork together.
 You won’t have to submit most of it to the IRS (the forms are sent directly by the businesses who create them), but having it in one location will make completing your tax.

 If you’re audited, you’ll need proof to back up the deductions you claimed.